signalfx/gdi-specification/specification/profiling.md

 setting SHOULD be used for the entire lifespan of the application run.

 An agent whose profiling capability is deactivated MUST NOT introduce additional profiling-based overhead.
-It also MUST NOT ingest profiling-based data.
+It also MUST NOT emit profiling-based data.

 ## Call Stack Sampling